brashrebel/wp-activity/readme.txt

 - number = 30
 - title = Recent Activity (translated by .mo)

-= How do I Change the events icons ? =
+= How do I Change the events generic icons ? =

 Just change the icons in the /img directory, but keep the event name (example : to change the login/connect event icon, change the icon named CONNECT.png - names must be in capitals)